Láadan: Tones

-(Some people analyze these tone sequences as tonemic as well, for a total of four tones.)
+Some people analyze these tone sequences as tonemic as well, for a total of four tones.
+By this analysis, the word "Láadan" would thus be considered to have two syllables, /lâː/ and /dan/.

 Elgin preferred an analysis of the language as having no long vowels and a single tone, the high tone (distinguished from "neutral, baseline pitch"), but she acknowledged that linguists using other formalisms would be justified in saying that there are two tones, high and low (or unmarked or mid).